Tom Ducrocq

-Tom Ducrocq (born 25 August 1999) is a French professional footballer who plays as a midfielder for Bastia, on loan from Ligue 1 club Lens.
+Tom Ducrocq (born 25 August 1999) is a French professional footballer who plays as a midfielder for Ligue 2 club SC Bastia.

 Career

 In May 2019, Ducrocq signed his first professional contract with RC Lens for three years.
 He made his professional debut with Lens in a 2–1 Coupe de la Ligue win over Troyes AC on 13 August 2019.

 In 2020 Ducrocq moved to Bastia on a two-year loan.
 In July 2022, he joined the club for a third season, again on loan.